 Along with general education courses, you will complete 36 credit hours in political science and eight hours of independent study.
 Sample courses include Politics in the Republic: Congress and the Presidency, Comparative Foreign Policy, and Feminism and Capitalism.
 Simmons also offers a 3+1 Public Policy Program, which includes a BA in political science and an MA in public policy.

 Internships are a vital part of Simmons’s political science program, and most students utilize the Barbara Lee Family Foundation Intern Fellowship Program.
 While Simmons was originally an all-women university, today it is open to anyone.
-If you are interested in checking out all Simmons has to offer, see the admission process here.

 Suffolk University